MTD Is Live. Don't Fall Behind! Start Today for Free

 What Records to keep?

 Landlords must retain sufficient documentation to support every claim made in their Self Assessment return.
+Rental income and allowable expenses are declared on the SA105 supplementary pages of the return, and every figure entered there must be supported by the records described below.
 For rental income, this means keeping a record of all rent received, including letting agent statements where an agent collects rent on the landlord's behalf.
 For allowable expenses, each claim must be backed by a receipt or invoice showing the amount, the supplier and the date.
 Bank statements alone are not sufficient where HMRC requires evidence of the nature of the expenditure.

 Specific records that landlords should retain include invoices for repairs and maintenance, insurance schedules, mortgage statements showing the finance costs subject to the Section 272A restriction, letting agent fee schedules, receipts for replacement domestic items claimed under Section 311A and any professional fees charged by accountants or solicitors.
 Landlords who claim a proportion of home office costs under PIM2100 should also keep a record of how the apportionment was calculated.